-You might have heard or seen the word ‘Ultreia’ mentioned when researching, reading about or indeed while walking the Camino de Santiago.
+The Camino is full of interesting facts and phrases, and it’s always a delight to learn of another one.
+You might have heard or seen the word ‘Ultreia’ mentioned when researching, reading, or while walking the Camino de Santiago.

-For more information about any of the Camino de Santiago routes please contact one of our travel specialists.
+For more information about any of the Camino de Santiago routes, please don’t hesitate to contact us.